andrewhao/beautiful-systems-with-phoenix-contexts-talk/slides.md

 class: middle center

-### Huh!
-The key to building beautiful systems is understanding your business partner(s)
+# Listen to the business

 ---